umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/part-3.md

 ## Overview

-This is step 3 in the property editor tutorial.
-In this part, we will integrate one of the built-in Umbraco services.
-For this sample, we will use the `notificationsService` to show a dialog with a custom view when you click in a textbox and the content is longer than 30 characters.
+This is step 3 in the Property Editor tutorial.
+In this part, we will integrate one of the built-in Umbraco Services.
+For this sample, we will use the `notificationsService` to show a dialog with a custom view when you click in a textbox and the content is longer than 35 characters.

 ## Injecting the service